 2. Add in half a cup of the sweetener and beat the batter, followed by 3 tablespoons of the coffee and rum mixture, and beat them again until the batter is smooth and well combined.

 3. Now, using another large bowl, gather the whipped cream, vanilla extract, and the remaining sweetener, and beat the mixture well until reaching a medium-soft texture.
 The batter on the beater should fall over when you lift the beater.

-4. Finally, add the whipped cream into the mascarpone mixture, and fold them gently until well combined.
+4. Finally, add the whipped cream to the mascarpone mixture, and fold them gently until well combined.